truenas/documentation/content/SCALE/GettingStarted/Configure/UIConfigurationSCALE.md

 {{< enterprise >}}
 For Enterprise customers with High Availability (HA) systems, the HA restore process requires recovering both controllers.
-Contact iXsystems Support for assistance before attempting to recovery your system.
-If you choose to restore access to controller 1 and the SCALE UI, contact iXsystem Support to get assistance with properly recovering your second controller.
+Contact iXsystems Support for assistance before attempting to recover your system.
+If you choose to restore access to controller 1 and the SCALE UI, contact iXsystems Support to get assistance with properly recovering your second controller.

 Enterprise HA customers should not start issuing CLI commands to recover the system!